HewlettPackard/X-TIME/compiler/README.md

 # X-TIME Compiler

 The compiler is exposed both as a command line interface and a Python library that binds to its native core written in Rust.
+It implements the conversion of tree-based machine learning models trained using various Python libraries to the Analog CAM mapping of the X-TIME architecture.
-Supported libraries are Scikit-Learn, XGBoost, CatBoost and LightGBM.
+Supported libraries are **Scikit-Learn**, **XGBoost**, **CatBoost** and **LightGBM**.

 - [Building the CLI](#building-the-cli)
 - [Building the Python Library](#building-the-python-library)